-Did you know that osteoarthritis is the most common form of arthritis and is also known as degenerative joint disease?
+Did you know that osteoarthritis is the most common form of arthritis and is also known as a degenerative joint disease?
 This is the “wear and tear” of your joints.
 Osteoarthritis affects almost everybody in some manner as they grow older.

 “So what tests should I have done to check for osteoarthritis?”

 Usually, a doctor would be able to tell if a patient has osteoarthritis from a physical exam and a look into the patient’s history.
 Stiff, achy joints are common signs of osteoarthritis.
 Your orthopedic doctor could order the following tests to confirm an osteoarthritis diagnosis:

 - X-rays may be taken to see possible bone spurs (also known as osteophytes) around the joint.
 Bone spurs can be a sign of osteoarthritis.

 - MRI’s and CT scans can be used to view the inside of your painful joint.
 This allows the doctor to see if there is a loss of cartilage as well of the extent of the deteriorating joint.
 Loss of cartilage can also be a sign of osteoarthritis.